-Step Five: make the bad review a needle in a haystack
+Step 5: Make the bad review a needle in a haystack

-The thing about reviews, is that one bad review in a sea of 100 positive reviews isn't going to make much of a difference to your business.
-Customers will assume that the problem was with the patron, not you, if most people are vouching for your outstanding service.
+The thing about reviews is that one bad review in a sea of 100 positive reviews isn't going to make much of a difference to your business.
+Customers will assume that the problem was with the patron, not you, considering most people are vouching for your outstanding service.

 Having a strong reservoir of 5-star reviews will go a long way for your business.

 If you're not sure how to accumulate positive reviews or are having trouble getting the volume of reviews you deserve - we can help.

 Click here to download our FREE guide and learn how to ethically explode your Google reviews.